opensensorhub/osh-addons/sensors/weather/README.md

 # osh-sensors-weather

-Source code for sensor and actuator drivers used for weather/meteo applications
+This folder contains add-on modules for weather/meteo applications.